cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 specification.

-More specifically, the tool's diagnostic output might contain the controller (right hand side) as a feature name, and the target (left hand side) as a feature detail.
+More specifically, the tool's diagnostic output might contain the controller (right-hand side) as a feature name, and the target (left-hand side) as a feature detail.
 However, in some cases, the target has too much detail, and the specification might want to hint the tool that more limited detail is appropriate.
 In this case, the controller should be an array, with the first element being the feature name